2019 Research Recognition Awards

-The Association of Child Life Professionals (ACLP) is pleased to announce the availability of two research awards to be presented at the Annual Conference on Professional Issues in Washington, D.C., in May 2018.
+The Association of Child Life Professionals is pleased to announce the availability of two research awards to be presented at the Child Life Annual Conference in Chicago in April, 2019.
 The Professional Research Recognition Award honors significant work by a child life specialist, and the Student Research Recognition Award acknowledges research conducted by a student.
 Both awards celebrate research initiatives that contribute to theory and practice within the field of child life.
-A profile of the winning researcher(s) and a brief summary of the research findings will be shared with ACLP members in the Bulletin Summer 2018 issue, and the award recipients will also be recognized at the Annual Conference.
+A profile of the winning researcher(s) and a brief summary of the research findings will be shared with ACLP members in the summer 2019 issue of the ACLP Bulletin, and the award recipients will also be recognized at the Child Life Annual Conference.

 We encourage ACLP members to spread the news about the awards to individuals who may be interested in applying.
 These awards are presented annually so be sure to consider this opportunity when disseminating future research.

 Nomination packages will be available in early January 2019.

 a.
 The research demonstrates the value and effectiveness of the child life profession.

 b.
 The research increases child life knowledge or improves/evaluates child life techniques.

 c.
 The research substantially advances the field of child life.

 d.
 The research was designed and conducted under rigorous standards and was appropriately analyzed.